DNA damage theory of aging: DNA damage and the epigenetic clock

-Endogenous, naturally occurring DNA damages are frequent, and in humans include an average of about 10,000 oxidative damages per day and 50 double-strand DNA breaks per cell cycle [see DNA damage (naturally occurring)].
+Endogenous, naturally occurring DNA damages are frequent, and in humans include an average of about 10,000 oxidative damages per day and 50 double-strand DNA breaks per cell cycle.

 Several reviews summarize evidence that the methylation enzyme DNMT1 is recruited to sites of oxidative DNA damage.
 Recruitment of DNMT1 leads to DNA methylation at the promoters of genes to inhibit transcription during repair.
 In addition, the 2018 review describes recruitment of DNMT1 during repair of DNA double-strand breaks.
 DNMT1 localization results in increased DNA methylation near the site of recombinational repair, associated with altered expression of the repaired gene.
 In general, repair-associated hyper-methylated promoters are restored to their former methylation level after DNA repair is complete.
 However, these reviews also indicate that transient recruitment of epigenetic modifiers can occasionally result in subsequent stable epigenetic alterations and gene silencing after DNA repair has been completed.

 In human and mouse DNA, cytosine followed by guanine (CpG) is the least frequent dinucleotide, making up less than 1% of all dinucleotides (see CG suppression).
 At most CpG sites cytosine is methylated to form 5-methylcytosine.
 As indicated in the article CpG site, in mammals, 70% to 80% of CpG cytosines are methylated.
 However, in vertebrates there are CpG islands, about 300 to 3,000 base pairs long, with interspersed DNA sequences that deviate significantly from the average genomic pattern by being CpG-rich.
 These CpG islands are predominantly nonmethylated.
 In humans, about 70% of promoters located near the transcription start site of a gene (proximal promoters) contain a CpG island (see CpG islands in promoters).
 If the initially nonmethylated CpG sites in a CpG island become largely methylated, this causes stable silencing of the associated gene.

 For humans, after adulthood is reached and during subsequent aging, the majority of CpG sequences slowly lose methylation (called epigenetic drift).
 However, the CpG islands that control promoters tend to gain methylation with age.
 The gain of methylation at CpG islands in promoter regions is correlated with age, and has been used to create an epigenetic clock (see article Epigenetic clock).

 There may be some relationship between the epigenetic clock and epigenetic alterations accumulating after DNA repair.
 Both unrepaired DNA damage accumulated with age and accumulated methylation of CpG islands would silence genes in which they occur, interfere with protein expression, and contribute to the aging phenotype.